Monday, 4 December 2017

 Lakshmi, can enter.
 Hindus believed that she cannot enter a house which is not lit up,

-so every household burns special Diwali clay lamps (diyas) to light the way for the goddess, which is why the holiday is
+Diwali clay lamps (diyas) to light the way for the goddess, which is why the holiday is

 also known as the 'Festival of Lights'.